-- All forms of web based email including Hotmail, Yahoo & Gmail etc as activities in this area cannot be sufficiently scanned and may allow the passage of inappropriate material. - Sites which are designed to circumvent monitoring, or control of access that may attempt to bypass our protective measures. - 5.2 The above list is not exhaustive; however, any such unauthorised use may result in disciplinary and/or criminal action.
+- Representing the user's personal opinion as those of the Force. - All forms of web based email including Hotmail, Yahoo & Gmail etc. as activities in this area cannot be sufficiently scanned and may allow the passage of inappropriate material. - Sites which are designed to circumvent monitoring, or control of access that may attempt to bypass our protective measures. - 5.2 The above list is not exhaustive; however, any such unauthorised use may result in disciplinary and/or criminal action.